AztecProtocol/aztec-packages/docs/docs/tutorials/contract_tutorials/token_contract.md

 :::info Copy required files

-We will be going over the code in `main.nr` [here](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/noir-contracts/contracts/token_contract/src).
+We will be going over the code in `main.nr` [here (GitHub link)](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/noir-contracts/contracts/token_contract/src).
 If you are following along and want to compile `main.nr` yourself, you need to add the other files in the directory as they contain imports that are used in `main.nr`.

 :::